b-dmitry1/V188/README.md

 FPGA 80186 IBM PC compatible system for Altera Cyclone IV (EP4CE15F23/EP4CE55F23).

 * Compact CPU implementation (CPU can fit in 1500-2300 LEs and 4-6 M9K ROM blocks!).
-* Easy to understand extensible FPGA-accelerated microcode.
+* Easy-to-understand extensible FPGA-accelerated microcode.
-* Cheap 4-layer PCB.
+* Inexpensive 4-layer PCB.
-* A minimal set of cheap external components is required.
+* A minimal set of inexpensive external components is required.
 All the electronic components can be easily found on AliExpress or eBay.
-* Can be used with cheaper FPGA devices if you don't need music in games.
+* Can be used with lower capacity FPGA devices if you don't need music in games.
 * Up to 50 MHz input clock speed.

 The CPU is a simple **stack virtual machine** with a specialized reduced instruction set.